marcelm/cutadapt/README.md

 * Make `--zero-cap` the default for colorspace reads.
 * When the new option `--quiet` is used, no report is printed after all reads have been processed.
+* When processing paired-end reads, cutadapt now checks whether the reads are properly paired.

 v1.4
 ----